csouflis/object-detection-api/README.md

-# YOLO v5 object detection end-to-end with FastAPI, Celery, Redis, RabbitMQ and Containers
+# YOLOv5 object detection end-to-end with FastAPI, Celery, Redis, RabbitMQ and Docker containers.

 This repository show the code created to be as a "template" to deploy applications with containers using FastAPI, Celery, Redis and RabbitMQ.